EricBlanvillain/youtube_analyzer/README.md

 There are two ways to run the application:

-1. Using the start script:
+1. Using the start script (recommended):
 ```bash
 ./start.sh
 ```